Trade Stock Indices

 Free margin : amount in your account that you can use to open new positions.
 This is the amount of money in your account that has not yet been indices trading leveraged because you have not yet opened a transaction with this money - this is also very important for you as a investor because it enables you to continue holding your open trades as will be explained below.

 However, if you over use stock indices trading leverage, this free margin will drop below a certain percent at which your stock indices broker will have to close all your positions automatically, leaving you with a big loss.
-The indices broker at this point closes all your position because if your positions are left open they would lose the money you have borrowed from them.
+The index broker at this point automatically closes all your open trade position because if your trade positions are left open the broker would lose the money you will have borrowed from them.

 This is why you should always make sure you have a lot of free margin.
 To do this never trade more than 5 percent of your stock indices trading account, in fact 2 percent is recommended.

-Difference Between Indices Trading Leverage Set by the Broker and Used Indices Trading Leverage
+Difference Between Stock Indices Trading Leverage Set by the Broker and Used Indices Trading Leverage

-If the set stock indices leverage is 100: 1, it means you can borrow up to 100 dollars for every dollar you have but you do not have to borrow all the 100 dollars for every dollar you have you can decide to borrow 50:1 or 20:1.
-In this case even though the option set 100:1 your used indices trading leverage will be the 50:1 or 20:1 that you have borrowed to make a transaction.
+If the set stock index leverage is 100: 1, it means you can borrow up to 100 dollars for every 1 dollar that you have, but you don't have to borrow all of the 100 dollars for every 1 dollar that you have, but you can decide to borrow 50:1 or 20:1.
+In this case even though the leverage ratio option set 100:1 your used indices trading leverage will be the 50:1 or 20:1 that you have borrowed to make a transaction.

 Example: